-We consider the requirements for uniform pseudo-random number generators on modern vector and parallel machines; consider the pros and cons of various popular classes of methods and some new methods; and outline what is currently available.
-We then make a proposal for a class of random number generators which have good statistical properties and can be implemented efficiently on vector processors and parallel machines.
-A proposal regarding initialization of these generators is made.
-We also discuss the results of a trial implementation on a Fujitsu VP 2200/10 vector processor.
+We consider the requirements for uniform pseudo-random number generators on modern vector and parallel supercomputers, consider the pros and cons of various classes of methods, and outline what is currently available.
+We propose a class of random number generators which have good statistical properties and can be implemented efficiently on vector processors and parallel machines.
+A good method for initialization of these generators is described, and an implementation on a Fujitsu VP 2200/10 vector processor is discussed.